dss-14th/eda-repo-7/README.md

 # Asset Allocation Portfolios Backtesting

-### Develop profitable asset allocation portforlio better than traditional All-weather-portfolio
+### Develope profitable asset allocation portforlio better than traditional All-weather-portfolio

 In this project, we developed the asset allocation portfolio in order to secure stable return.
 This project is based on Data Mining and Economic statistics.